PJATK-SUM/Akka-tutorial-kotlin/README.md

 ## What the difference from original?

-All examples are written in kotlin and structurally similar to some degree official ones.
+All examples are written in kotlin and structurally similar to official ones (to some degree).
 Yet there was a need to adjust style towards functional programming.
-Also there are some bits that considered to make my way (in most cases trying to increase readability).
-For example I moved all protocol related classes to specific files.
+Also there are some parts that I considered to make my way (in most cases trying to increase readability, for example I moved all protocol related classes to specific files).

 ## Translated examples map